 The syringe hands and all other elements of the dial are finished in black for contrast against the silver dial.

 The dial is cased within a slender stepped palladium plated case that is gives the case a silvery-white appearance comparable to platinum as palladium belongs to the same platinum group metals as platinum.

 The watch is in immaculate condition with little to no signs of usage seen.
-Light signs of aging can be seen on the dial.
-The hands are free from any signs of aging.
+The dial and hands are free from any signs of aging.
 The crystal is free from any scratches.
-Professional personal engraving were done to the case back.

-The watch comes on a brand new handmade top grained leather strap with the original palladium plated buckle with light signs of aging.
+The watch comes on a brand new handmade top grained leather strap with the original palladium plated buckle.